 log(asset1_txn.createdAsset.id)

-Both the submitGroup and params.submit() functions return a *InnerTxn object per input params object which allow you to read application logs or created asset/application ids.
-There are restrictions on accessing these properties which come from the current AVM implementation.
+Both the submitGroup and params.submit() functions return a *InnerTxn object per input params object, which allows you to read application logs or created asset/application IDs.
+There are restrictions on accessing these properties due to limitations in the current AVM implementation.
 The restrictions are detailed below.

-Submitting dynamic group sizes with submitGroup is not supported as the AVM is quite restrictive in how transaction results are accessed. gitxn op codes require transaction indexes to be referenced with a compile time constant value and this is obviously not possible with dynamic group sizes.
-An alternative API may be offered in the future which allows dynamic group sizes with the caveat of not having access to the transaction results.
+Submitting dynamic group sizes with submitGroup is not supported, as the AVM is quite restrictive in how transaction results are accessed. gitxn op codes require transaction indexes to be referenced with a compile-time constant value, and this is obviously not possible with dynamic group sizes.
+Instead, one can use the static itxnCompose helper to build a dynamic group, which does not provide a strongly typed API for reading transaction results.

 import { itxn, compile } from '@algorandfoundation/algorand-typescript'